Everdend’s Top Brokerage Picks

 • Educational resources to learn as she goes

-Best Brokerage Match: Robinhood or M1 Finance
+Best Brokerage Match: Robinhood or Ally Invest

-Why It Fits: Robinhood’s zero minimum and ability to buy fractional shares let Sarah start immediately with small amounts.
+Why It Fits: Robinhood’s zero minimum and fractional shares let Sarah start immediately with small amounts.
+The simple interface won’t overwhelm her.
+Ally Invest offers a user-friendly platform and robo-advisor options, plus budgeting integration, ideal for beginners.

 Systematic Dividend Builder: Michael